riscv-steel/riscv-steel/docs/source/core.md

 ## I/O operations

 RISC-V Steel Processor Core communicates with external devices (memory and peripherals) through its I/O interface signals (see [Table 1](#table-1)).
-In each clock cycle the processor either requests to read or write data (it never requests both operations in the same clock cycle).
+In each clock cycle the processor either requests to read or write data.
+It never requests both operations in the same clock cycle.

 As in all RISC-V systems, the processor address space is shared among all devices, both memory and peripherals.
 Each device is mapped to a region in the address space.
 Communication with a device takes place by reading and writing data at addresses assigned exclusively to that device.

-For example, a system with a 16 KB memory and a UART module could split the processor address space as follows:

-- the memory would be assigned the address range from 0x00000000 to 0x00003fff
-- the address 0x80000000 would be used to send and receive data from the UART module
-- all remaining addresses would be free to be used by other devices

 The two sections below explain how read and write operations are requested by the processor core and the expected response to these requests.